GoogleCloudDataproc/initialization-actions/gpu/README.md

 1. Use the `gcloud` command to create a new cluster with NVIDIA GPU drivers and CUDA installed by initialization action as well as the GPU monitoring service.
-The monitoring service is supported on Dataproc 1.4+ images.
+The monitoring service is supported on Dataproc 2.0+ Debian and Ubuntu images.
+Please create a Github issue if support is needed for other Dataproc images.

     *Prerequisite:* Create GPU metrics in
     [Cloud Monitoring](https://cloud.google.com/monitoring/docs/) using Google